Peranbu Box Office Collections (Day 1): Enjoys A Good Opening!

 Trivandrum Plexes

-Peranbu has got a big release at the Trivandrum Plexes and the film has 15 shows/day out there.
-Going by the reports, the movie is expected to have collected above 4 Lakhs on its day 1 from the Trivandrum multiplexes.
+Peranbu has got a big release at the Trivandrum Plexes and the film had 16 shows/day out there on opening day.
+According to a report by Forum Keralam, the film has fetched approximately 4.74 Lakhs on its opening day at the Trivandrum Plexes.

 In Other Centres